matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 can propose a change to add support for multiple relations if it turns out that this would facilitate certain use cases.

-Different subtypes of references could be defined through additional fields on the `m.relates_to` object, to distinguish between replies, threads, etc.
-This MSC doesn't attempt to define these subtypes.
 Relations do not yet replace the
 [reply mechanism currently defined in the spec](https://matrix.org/docs/spec/client_server/latest#rich-replies).